terkelg/awesome-creative-coding/README.md

-# Generative Cheatsheet
+# Randomness
-Notes from Matt Persons, Generative Art
+> Notes from Matt Persons, Generative Art

-# Random - Line
+"Randomness is the lack of pattern or predictability in events.
+A random sequence of events, symbols or steps has no order and does not follow an intelligible pattern or combination."

+## Controlled randomness - range

+## Lines

-# Random - Circle
+## Circle